hokiedsp/libmatpy/README.md

 ### Alternate way

-This Python module could also be by using this repository as a whole as a git submodule of your project.
+This Python module could also be included to a project by using this repository as a whole as a git submodule of your project.
 In that case, the submodule directory becomes Python package, and you can access the 2 classes in the module as `libmatpy.matfile` and `libmatpy.matlab_array` assuming the submodule directory is named `libmatpy`

 ## Basic Use